friend-to-net-web-developers/html-attribute-dictionary/README.md

 ![Heartland Business Systems Logo](https://cdn-ilaepil.nitrocdn.com/lwEpTzOpowNrpEQtaopWrEAXNdUgLLes/assets/images/optimized/rev-64f2520/www.hbs.net/wp-content/uploads/2022/11/HBS-website-logo.png)

-I would also like to extend my gratitude to my employer, [Heartland Business Systems](https://www.hbs.net), for putting me in a position to help others with this library.
+I would also like to extend my gratitude to my employer, [Heartland Business Systems](https://www.hbs.net), for putting me in a position to help others by providing this helper library to others free of charge.
 They've supported me in creating this work and share it openly with .NET Web Developers everywhere.

 # License Information